tomharrigan/voicewp/README.md

 	// Prevents people from being able to hit the skill directly in browser.
 Only requests from Alexa are allowed.
 	$voicewp_instance->voicewp_maybe_display_notice();

+	// Validates that the request is coming from Alexa.
 	// Gets the Alexa Request and Response objects for us to use in our skill list( $request, $response ) = $voicewp_instance->voicewp_get_request_response_objects( $request, 'add_your_amazon_app_ID_here' );
 	// End boilerplate